codurance/site/src/_posts/2019-04-16-containers-with-docker.md

 ### <a name="basic-troubleshooting"></a>Basic troubleshooting

-In this case we have the "theory" that the application is trying to connect to the database before everything is ready.
+In this case, we have the "theory" that the application is trying to connect to the database before everything is ready.
 We have to test that if we run the application after the database is ready, everything will work.

 The most basic thing that we can do to verify that is to spawn the containers and to start the application manually, but how can we connect to the container using `docker-compose`?